iqfareez/mcte4342-embedded-system-design/Week11/README.md

 https://user-images.githubusercontent.com/60868965/210032800-85be377b-e9b8-455a-be52-9ec3bd92fcba.mp4

 _Note that command must followed by a newline (pressing Enter)_

-Those command are Marlin gcode flavored.
-Theoritacally, I can also reverse the conversation i.e. the printer is talking to the PC.
+Those commands are Marlin gcode flavored.
+Theoretically, I can also reverse the conversation i.e. the printer is talking to the PC.
 This can be done using the [`M118`](https://marlinfw.org/docs/gcode/M118.html) command.
 View all list of commands [here](https://marlinfw.org/meta/gcode/).